AndrewAnnex/SpiceyPy/docs/other_stuff.rst

       toxfr.ug
       version.ug

-These text documents exist in the ‘doc’ directory of the main CSPICE Toolkit directory:
+These text documents exist in the 'doc' directory of the main CSPICE Toolkit directory:

 ::